mturchin20/MAPITR/README.md

 repository useful for your work, please cite:

 > Turchin MC, Darnell G, Crawford L, and Ramachandran S (2020)
-> "...
+> "Pathway Analysis within Multiple Human Ancestries Reveals
+> Novel Signals for Epistasis in Complex Traits".

 ## License

-Copyright (c) 2020, Michael Turchin, Sohini Ramachandran, and Lorin Crawford.
+Copyright (c) 2020, Michael Turchin, Gregory Darnell, Lorin Crawford, and Sohini Ramachandran.

 All source code and software in this repository are made available under the terms of the [MIT license][mit-license].
 See